SillyMonkeyFlip/MinecraftNametags/README.md

 Idea by me, mia did literally almost all the work dawg :sob:

+# currently remaking this thing for bepinex, stay tuned

 # Minecraft Nametags
 Minecraft inspired nametag mod for gorilla tag! <br>
 this is an awesome mod and you should keep it forever in your mods folder